xianlinbox/daily_practise/aws-solution-architect/security.md

 Key Type: Symmetric and Asymmetric
 Keys:

-- Customer managed keys: all management controled by customer.
+- Customer managed keys: The KMS keys that you create.
-- AWS managed keys: auto rotate each 1 year
+- AWS managed keys: KMS keys that AWS services create in your AWS account, can't modify. auto rotate each 1 year
-- AWS owned keys:
+- AWS owned keys: KMS keys that AWS services create in a service account

 Key Materials Origin: